-Now if you look at this over all, what we have (()) this coefficient of permeability and its test, what are the different coefficient of permeability to find it out?
-The coefficient of permeability you can find it out from the field or as well as in the laboratory, what are the test you are going to find it out?
-Laboratory you are going to find it out by means of constant head permeability or variable head permeability test.
-So, this is just indication of this permeability test, so generally we will go for three to four test from that whatever the laboratory value you are getting that should be reported as average permeability, simulate with your field conditions
+Now, if you look at this over all what we have any risk co efficient of permeability and its test.
+What are the different co efficient of permeability to find it out.

+The co efficient of permeability you can find it out from the field or as well as in the laboratory.
+What are the test you are going to find it out, laboratory you are going to find it out by means of constant head permeability or variable permeability test.
+So, this is just a indication of this permeability test.
+So, generally we will go for three to four test from that whatever the laboratory value we are getting that should be reported as average permeability stimulate with your field conditions then in field test.